Jeremiah9000/Poker-with-Python/README(videos explaining code).md

-Some information about how I handled scoring:
+Some information about how I handled scoring, since it is the most complex part of the code IMO:

         #  scores for an individual player will look like:
         #  [score0, score1, score2, score3, score4, score5, score6, score7]